 - No Celebrities Were Harmed

-- The Abobo Head Swap in the arcade version bears a more than mild resemblance to Mr. T.
+- The Mohawked Abobo in the arcade version bears a more than mild resemblance to Mr. T.

 - Williams and Rowper's sprite designs in the original arcade game were deliberately modeled after their namesakes from Enter the Dragon.

-- Nonstandard Game Over: If the battle between Billy and Jimmy for the heart of Marian ends in a Double KO (say, if both brother's fall into the spike pit below), the game returns back to the title screen with no fanfare whatsoever.
+- Nonstandard Game Over: If the 2-player duel at the end of the arcade version ends in a Double KO (say, if both brothers fall into the spike pit below), the game returns back to the title screen with no fanfare whatsoever.